Focaccia can be eaten many ways: plain, seasoned, filled with vegetables, prosciutto or cheese, or even sweet with chocolate cream.

 There’s something extra special about bringing warm, homemade focaccia to the table.

 I usually serve it as an aperitivo; you will certainly impress your guest with it.
-You can flavor it with olive oil (which keeps it moist) and top it with fragrant oregano.
+You can flavor it with olive oil (which keeps it moist) and top it with fragrant oregano or rosemary.
 You can also top it with ham and cheese to turn it into an appetizing lunch.

 FOCACCIA IN PADELLA (FOCACCIA COOKED IN A SKILLET)